cnabio/cnab-spec/101-bundle-json.md

 ```

 - parameters: name/value pairs describing a user-overridable parameter
   - `<name>`: The name of the parameter.
+This is REQUIRED.
 In the example above, this is `backend_port`.
 This
     is mapped to a value definition, which contains the following fields:
-    - type: one of string, int, boolean
+    - type: one of string, int, boolean (REQUIRED)
-    - REQUIRED: if this is set to true, a value MUST be specified (OPTIONAL, not shown)
+    - required: if this is set to true, a value MUST be specified (OPTIONAL, not shown)
     - defaultValue: The default value (OPTIONAL)
     - allowedValues: an array of allowed values (OPTIONAL)
     - minValue: Minimum value (for ints) (OPTIONAL)